taye/interact.js/docs/events.md

  - Resizable: `resizestart`, `resizemove`, `resizeinertiastart`, `resizeend`
  - Gesturable: `gesturestart`, `gesturemove`, `gestureend`

-To respond to `InteractEvent`s, you must add listeners for the event types either directly on an interactable or globally for all events of those types on the `interact` object.
+To respond to `InteractEvent`s, you must add listeners for the event types on an interactable that's configured for that action.
 The event object that was created is passed to these functions as the first and only parameter.

 `InteractEvent` properties include the usual properties of mouse/touch events such as `pageX/Y`, `clientX/Y`, modifier keys etc. but also some properties